 Halloween movies come in two basic categories.
 The first, scary horror films (be the campy or genuinely terrifying).
 The second, movies based around the holiday itself.
 The former are the ones we reach for when the kids are in bed, unless if we have some really adventurous children.
 The latter are the ones we look for to have a good family movie night and to get the the spirit of the holiday.
 This list is for that group.
-These 5 movies represent Halloween without making you change bed sheets for the next week.
+These 5 best movies represent Halloween without making you change bed sheets for the next week.

 Technically, this isn’t a full length feature, it was a holiday special in 1966 but really stands the test of time.